pypy/pypy.org/pages/features.rst

 instead of CPython is speed: it runs generally faster (see next section).

 **PyPy** implements **Python 2.7 (language of `RPython_`) and Python 3.11**.
 It supports all of the core language.
-It supports most of the commonly used Python standard library modules.
+It supports the Python standard library modules.
+It supports much of the C API, albeit slowly, enabling compatibility support for outside libraries.
 For known differences with CPython, see our `compatibility`_ page.

 The following CPU architectures are supported and maintained: